-The Court recognizes that Defendant has the right to remain silent and relies on his 5th Amendment Rights under the United States Constitution against self-incrimination even though he will participate in this process.
-It is therefore ORDERED, ADJUDGED, AND DECREED that no statement, utterance, or conduct of Defendant during the proceeding will be used at any subsequent trial against him.
+The Court recognizes that Defendant has the right to remain silent and relies on 5th Amendment Rights under the United States Constitution against self-incrimination even though participating in this process.
+It is therefore ORDERED, ADJUDGED, AND DECREED that no statement, utterance, or conduct of Defendant during the proceeding will be used at any subsequent trial against the Defendant.